Losing your interest and love for your partner is quite common after years and years of being married – whether it’s sexually, romantically, or both.

 Building a bond between each other is more than just about spending time together alone.
 It’s also about spending time with each other’s family and friends while being together as well.

-If you’re finding it difficult to develop that bond, therapy is always an option.
+If you’re finding it difficult to develop that bond, relationship coaching is always an option.
 You can read more about how it helps in situations like these.

 What about negative sentiment override?